matcumbe/pgrs-portal/webGNIS Sample Data/250418 Drei/WebGNIS Files/Documentation/API.md

 ## Overview

 The GNIS API provides endpoints for accessing and managing geodetic control point data.
 All endpoints return JSON responses and follow RESTful conventions.
-The API is split into two main sections: the public API (`api.php`) and the admin API (`gcp_admin_api.php`).
+The API is split into several main sections: the public API (`api.php`), the admin API (`gcp_admin_api.php`), the users API (`users_api.php`), and the new tickets API (`tickets_api.php`).

 ## Base URLs